Kseniya Rappoport: Personal life

 Rappoport's father was Jewish, and she has stated that she never hid her Jewish ethnicity.

-Rappoport was married to Russian businessman Viktor Tarasov (divorced).
+Rappoport was married to Russian businessman Viktor Tarasov.
 Their daughter is actress Darya-Aglaya Tarasova who received the 2019 Golden Eagle Award for Best Leading Actress for her role as the figure skater Nadezhda Lapshina in the 2018 Russian language film Ice.

-She later married Russian actor Yuri Kolokolnikov, and they have a daughter Sofia, born January 2011.
+Rappoport later was in relationship with Russian actor Yuri Kolokolnikov, and they have a daughter Sofia, born January 2011.

-Kseniya Rappoport is currently married to restaurateur, Dmitriy Borisov.
-Sometime prior to February 2016 she made public the marriage which occurred privately sometime earlier.
+Her second marriage was to restaurateur Dmitriy Borisov.
+The couple tied the knot in 2016, but divorced in May 2019.